Worth knowing about LCA and EU’s framework

 Conducting an LCA for a building requires a significant amount of data and information, including quantities and environmental data for all relevant building components.
 Energy consumption for the building is also included as per the energy frame calculation.

-BR18 is a Danish building regulation that uses a 50-year period for calculating the climate impact.
+For calculating the climate impact, Level(s) uses a 50-year assessment period.
 This means that all materials that have a shorter lifespan than 50 years need to be replaced or maintained.
 Over the 50 years, the building's energy and heat consumption are also included.

 Real-Time LCA allows users to choose different assessment periods if they wish to study the significance of materials with long lifetimes or if they want to have parallel calculations that comply with company-specific standards or other countries' varying norms and requirements.

-In calculating the climate impact, replacement of building parts and materials is taken into account, and the determination of lifetimes uses principles established in BUILD RAPPORT 2021:32 – BUILD lifespan table – Version 2021.
+In calculating the climate impact, the replacement of building parts and materials is taken into account, and the determination of lifetimes uses principles established in Level(s) indicator 1.2: Life cycle Global Warming Potential (GWP), Table 4.

 Lifecycle phases for construction